Personal statement and law school application tips

 How do I study for the LSAT?
 Part I

-Watch this video for valuable LSAT prep advice that I learned from successful LSAT test-takers.
+Watch this video for valuable LSAT prep advice from successful LSAT test-takers.
 Back to top.

 How do I study for the LSAT?
 Part II

-I have heard a lot of great LSAT stories over the years.
-Watch this video for more helpful LSAT prep tips and an inspiring story from one of my former students.
+Watch this video for more helpful LSAT prep tips and an inspiring story from one of Peg Cheng’s students.
 Back to top.

 APPLYING TO LAW SCHOOL TIPS